Mallick17/SQL-NoSQL/README.md

 2. Extract relevant rows from the full dump (`employees_full_dump.sql`).
 3. Restore only those rows, handling foreign key constraints.

 Given the complexity of pinpointing deleted rows without specific details, we’ll use a practical method to restore missing data by leveraging the backup and MySQL tools, minimizing disruption to the existing database.
-Below is a step-by-step guide, tailored to your containerized setup, with alternatives if needed.
+Below is a step-by-step guide, tailored to The containerized setup, with alternatives if needed.

 ### Best Approach: Restore Missing Rows Using the Full Database Dump